Los Angeles Rams vs. Minnesota Vikings NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Los Angeles and its opponents have gone over the current 49-point total in seven of 14 games this season.

-- Minnesota's games have gone over 49 points in eight of 14 chances this season.
+- Los Angeles' games this season have gone over 49.5 points six of 14 times.

-- Sunday's over/under is 4.4 points lower than the two team's combined 53.4 points per game average.
+- Sunday's total is 3.9 points lower than the two team's combined 53.4 points per game average.

-- These two squads combine to allow 46 points per game, 3.0 fewer than this contest's over/under.
+- This contest's total is 3.5 points more than the 46 these two squads combine to surrender per game this season.

-- Rams games this season feature an average total of 50.0 points, a number 1.0 point higher than Sunday's over/under.
+- The Rams and their opponents have scored an average of 50.0 points per game in 2021, 0.5 more than Sunday's total.

 Rams stats and trends

+- Los Angeles has played 14 games, with seven wins against the spread.

-- So far this season, the Rams have been installed as favorites by a 3-point margin or more 10 times and are 4-6 ATS in those matchups.
+- This season, the Rams have an against the spread record of 4-6 in their 10 games as a favorite of 3 points or more.

-- Los Angeles' games this year have eclipsed the over/under seven times in 14 opportunities (50%).
+- Los Angeles' games this year have eclipsed the over/under in 50% of its opportunities (seven times in 14 games with a set point total).

-- When Los Angeles records more than 24.4 points, it is 6-4 against the spread and 9-1 overall.
+- Los Angeles is 6-4 against the spread and 9-1 overall this season when the team scores more than 24.4 points.

-- When Los Angeles amasses over 380.6 yards, the team is 4-2 against the spread and 5-1 overall.
+- When Los Angeles totals over 380.6 yards, the team is 4-2 against the spread and 5-1 overall.

-- The Rams have turned the ball over 15 times this season, four fewer than the Vikings have forced (19).
+- The Rams have 15 giveaways this season, while the Vikings have 19 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Vikings.